Distributed Koopman Operator Learning for Perception and Safe Navigation: Simulation Case-Study

-\begin{remak} The scalability of the proposed framework stems from both its distributed Koopman learning and its MPC integration.
-During learning, the lifted data matrices are row-partitioned so that each agent $i\in\cP$ processes only local submatrices $X_i$ and $Y_i$.
-This partitioning reduces per-agent memory to $\mathcal{O}(n_iN)$, compared to $\mathcal{O}(nN)$ centrally, and bounds the computational cost per iteration to $\mathcal{O}(n_i^2N)$, which remains constant under weak scaling as the number of agents $p$ increases.
-Communication overhead is minimal since the update rules in \eqref{algo2} exchange only compact summary variables ($S_i$ and implicitly $K_i$) among neighbors.
-Consequently, bandwidth requirements depend on the graph connectivity rather than data dimension or sample size.
-Convergence is governed by the contraction factor $\rho_{\max}$, ensuring that the required iteration count grows only mildly with network size, enabling near-linear wall-clock acceleration with additional agents.
-In the MPC stage, computational efficiency is maintained when embedding Koopman-based obstacle forecasts into linear constraints.
-Each predicted obstacle is represented by ${n_{\varsigma}}$ supporting half-spaces, with ${n_{\varsigma}}=8$ providing a balanced trade-off between precision and complexity.
-Enforcing only the most active hyperplane per obstacle and prediction step reduces the number of constraints from $\mathcal{O}(L_{o}H{n_{\varsigma}})$ to $\mathcal{O}(L_{o}H)$ while maintaining conservative safety margins.
-Because these constraints are linear and preserve the sparsity structure of the nominal dynamics \eqref{eq:linear_discrete_model}, the resulting MPC problems remain tractable and can be efficiently warm-started across iterations.
-Overall, the framework achieves scalable, real-time operation suitable for high-dimensional, dynamic environments. \end{remak}
+\begin{remak} Scalability of the proposed framework arises from both distributed Koopman learning and its MPC integration.
+During learning, row-wise partitioning of the lifted data ensures that each agent processes only local blocks $X_i,Y_i$, reducing per-agent memory to ${O}(n_iN)$ and computation to ${O}(n_i^2N)$ per iteration, which remains constant under weak scaling as the number of agents grows.
+Communication overhead is limited to exchanging compact variables ($S_i$), making bandwidth requirements dependent on graph connectivity rather than data dimension.
+Convergence is governed by the contraction factor $\rho_{\max}$, leading to near-linear wall-clock speedup with additional agents.
+In the MPC stage, Koopman-based obstacle predictions are embedded as linear constraints using polygonal approximations with ${n_{\varsigma}}=8$ facets.
+Activating only the most restrictive hyperplane per obstacle and prediction step reduces constraint complexity from ${O}(L_o H n_{\varsigma})$ to ${O}(L_o H)$ while preserving conservative safety margins.
+The resulting sparse linear constraints maintain MPC tractability and enable efficient warm-starting, supporting real-time operation in high-dimensional dynamic environments. \end{remak}